kharaei/mysite/README.md

-# Practical WebApi Project with .Net 7.0
+# Practical WebApi Project

+## :star: Project description:
-This is a webpi project.
-In this practice project, I have implemented the following list.
+This is a webapi project with dotnet7.
+In this practice project I have implemented the following list.

-## :star: Implemented Items:
+## :star: Project details:
+### Implemented list:
    - Clean Architecture
    - Dependency Injection
    - Standardization: